joaquinpelle/Skylight.jl/docs/misc.md

 Setting absorptovity function to nothing is equivalent to setting absorptivity to zero

 The intensity integrated in non-vacuum is the invariant intensity

+The non-vacuum transfer equations only work towards the past because of rest frame energy sign assumption